MicrosoftDocs/connected-spaces/articles/ase-connect.md

      ![Screenshot of Windows PowerShell window.](media/ase-connect-powershell.jpg "Screenshot of Windows PowerShell window")

-5. Use the following command to change your directory to the customer folder containing the files tht you requested in step 2.
+5. Use the following command to change your directory to the customer folder containing the files that you requested in step 2.

      ![Screenshot of cd command.](media/ase-connect-change-directory.jpg "Screenshot of cd command")